X01XX/forth-memory-management/README.md

 The special-purpose stack does not use a dedicated register, it stores position information in the stack struct header.
 This requires additional cycles for a load and a store, but allows any number of stacks.

-The stack of a array-stack is initialized with the address of each array item.
+The stack of an array-stack is initialized with the address of each array item.

 Allocation and deallocation is fairly fast because it involves simply popping, or pushing, the stack.